Season 1897/98

 On New Year's Day, the leading English amateur invitational side Corinthians made their customary annual visit to Hampden Park.
 A crowd of somewhere around 10,000 saw the visitors take the lead in five minutes through a swift, well-directed Hugh Stanbrough shot.
 Queen's Park then did the majority of the attacking and, approaching the half hour mark, Bob McColl equalised from a Ritchie free kick.
 Corinthians retook the lead when Davie Stewart turned the ball towards his own goal, without realising that Kenny Anderson had run out, and it trickled into the net.
 Early in the second half, the scores were level for a second time when Dyke Berry fired home a high shot from an angle.
 Soon after, Gilbert Smith scored a third for Corinthians.
 Queen's then forced the pace but 'keeper Campbell was in top form.
 At length, however, Hugh Butler found the net and the scores were tied once more.
 By this stage, Pascal of Corinthians was little more than a passenger and goals from Willie Stewart and Bob McColl sealed a 5-3 victory for the Spiders.

 On Saturday 8 January 1898, Queen's Park were away to Bo'ness in the first round of the Scottish Cup before a crowd of about 2,000.
+Queen's had tried to induce Bo'ness to play the tie at Hampden Park but to no avail.
 The pitch was soft and muddy and Bo'ness protested about the conditions before taking the field.
 Queen's Park had the better of the play throughout.
 Bob McColl gave the Spiders the lead in ten minutes with a fine header and, shortly afterwards, the same player doubled the advantage with a fast daisy-cutter.
 Ten minutes from the interval, Alex Christie fired in goal number three.
 Queen's Park scored a further three goals in the second half.
-John Ritchie scored number six from a long way out.
-The scorers of goals numbers four and five are not entirely clear but are likely to have been Willie Stewart and Bob McColl.
+Willie Stewart and Bob McColl were on target for goals four and five and John Ritchie scored number six from a long way out.

 Queen's Park were back in Scottish Cup action on Saturday 22 January.
 Their opponents in the second half were St Bernard's.
 The match attracted a crowd of over 9,000 to Logie Green, including a sizeable contingent from Glasgow.
 There is a supposition that the Spiders' fans were all middle class toffs sporting bowler hats.
 The match report in the Daily Record showed that this was not the case.
 The newspaper referred to Queen's Park's large support and said that "... it rather surprised Edinburgh people to find that a large proportion was to all appearance of a working-class character.
 Hundreds of them walked along Princes Street, down Leith Street, and thence by Broughton to the St. Bernard ground, and were easily picked out as Q.P. followers by a card in their hats bearing the legend, Alive Alive O!
 We're no deid yet; play up Queen's Park."
+(This was in response to an article in the press claiming that Queen's were in terminal decline.)
 The Spiders were on top in the first half and a Willie Stewart header from a corner kick gave them a 1-0 lead at the interval.
 In 50 minutes, Willie Stewart was on the end of a Davie Stewart free kick to double the lead.
-Queen's then went into a 3-0 lead, probably through Bob McColl, although one report credited the goal to David Wilson.
+Queen's then went into a 3-0 lead through Bob McColl.
 Paton of St Bernard's had then to retire injured and Queen's Park scored two further goals through McColl and Wilson to complete a resounding 5-0 victory.

 A week later, Queen's Park welcomed Linthouse to Hampden Park.
 Neither side was at full strength but they produced an enjoyable ninety minutes.
 Davie Stewart was injured in the first half and had to leave the field for a period.
 While he was absent, Tom Niblo gave Linthouse the lead with a fine shot.
 Queen's Park dominated the second half but, with 'keeper John Todd in great form, the Govan men held out until, finally, David Wilson equalised from a Robert Lambie corner kick.
 A 1-1 draw may have seemed a surprise result but it appears that Queen's did not over exert themselves with the following week's Scottish Cup tie with Rangers in mind.